Negotiation Idioms

 - to make progress

-We have been bargaining hard all week and we are making headway with the new agreement.
+We are bargaining hard and making headway with the new agreement.

 meet (someone) halfway